Anisole

 Anisole, or methoxybenzene, is an organic compound with the formula CH3OC6H5.
 It is a colorless liquid with a smell reminiscent of anise seed, and in fact many of its derivatives are found in natural and artificial fragrances.
 The compound is mainly made synthetically and is a precursor to other synthetic compounds.
 Structurally, it is an ether (\sO\s) with a methyl (\sCH3) and phenyl (\sC6H5) group attached.
 Anisole is a standard reagent of both practical and pedagogical value.

-It can be prepared by the Williamson ether synthesis; sodium phenoxide is reacted with a methyl halide to yield anisole.